Top

 The Museo de los Pintores Oaxaqueños

-In Oaxaca, art is everywhere y in different forms.
+In Oaxaca, art is everywhere and in different forms.
 Obviously, painting is one of them.
 The Museo de los Pintores Oaxaqueños highlights artists from the city and the area.

 The Museo del Textil